Logitech MX Keys vs Apple Magic Keyboard 2026

 The Core Difference Nobody Talks About

 Most comparisons between the Logitech MX Keys and the Apple Magic Keyboard focus on typing feel and price.
-Those matter, but the most important difference is actually about device philosophy — and understanding it determines which keyboard is right before you even touch either one.
+Those matter, but the most important difference is about device philosophy — and understanding it determines which keyboard is right before you even touch either one.

 The Apple Magic Keyboard is designed for one device at a time.
 Pairing it with a second Mac is possible but requires re-pairing manually every time you switch.
 Connecting it to a Windows PC works via Bluetooth but loses Apple-specific functions, and the key layout — with its Command key where Windows users expect Ctrl — creates constant muscle memory confusion.